opstem/SpacedOut/README.md

-# HistoricHacks
+# SpacedOut
-HistoricHacks is a space themed hackathon in Old Town Manassas happening this June 13-15.
+SpacedOut is a space themed hackathon in Old Town Manassas happening this June 13-15.